krauseannelize/da-ms-airbnb-listings/README.md

 - Best practices for structuring dashboards
 - Designing interactive elements for user engagement
 - Integrating multiple visualizations into a cohesive layout

+The Tableau Public Dashboard can be [viewed online](https://public.tableau.com/app/profile/annelize.krause/viz/AirbnbListings_17494924337650/AirbnbStory) and the workbook can be downloaded [here](/airbnb-listings.twb).